A numerical method for oscillatory integrals with coalescing saddle points: Numerical experiments

 \subsection{Issues with quadrature rules with an odd number of points}

 The previous experiments have shown that the proposed UNSD method works well for all values of $c$.
 However, thus far we have used only quadrature rules with an even number of points.
+This is based on Theorem \ref{thm:error}, which only guarantees existence of the orthogonal polynomials for even $n$.
 One quickly observes that there are serious issues with the quadrature rules with an odd number of points.
 This is illustrated in Figure \ref{fig:odd_vs_even}: the quadrature rules with odd values of $n$ lead to large errors, at least for some isolated values of $c$.
-It turns out that the polynomials introduced in the previous section do not exist for all values of $c$, when $n$ is odd.
-Experiments seem to indicate that all even-degree polynomials do exist, regardless of the value of $c$.
-There seem to be no problems of existence for small values of $c$, which is the intended regime for the quadrature rule.
+In agreement with Theorem \ref{thm:smalldelta} there are no problems of existence for small values of $c$, which is the intended regime for the quadrature rule.
 Yet, it seems advisable to use only an even number of points in computations in general.